theothersarah/sgopher/README.md

 ## Configuration
 sgopher is configured entirely with command line options.
 It accepts the following options:

--d, --directory=STRING     Location to serve files from.
-Defaults to ./gopherroot
+-d, --directory=STRING     Location to serve files from (default ./gopherroot)
--h, --hostname=STRING      Externally-accessible hostname of server for generation of gophermaps.
-Defaults to localhost
+-h, --hostname=STRING      Externally-accessible hostname of server, used for generation of gophermaps (default localhost)
--i, --indexfile=STRING     Default file to serve from a blank path or path referencing a directory.
-Defaults to .gophermap
+-i, --indexfile=STRING     Default file to serve from a blank path or path referencing a directory (default .gophermap)
--m, --maxclients=NUMBER    Maximum simultaneous clients per worker process.
-Defaults to 4096
+-m, --maxclients=NUMBER    Maximum simultaneous clients per worker process (default 4096 clients)
--p, --port=NUMBER          Network port.
-Defaults to 70
+-p, --port=NUMBER          Network port (default port 70)
--t, --timeout=NUMBER       Time in seconds before booting inactive client.
-Defaults to 10
+-t, --timeout=NUMBER       Time in seconds before booting inactive client (default 10 seconds)
--w, --workers=NUMBER       Number of worker processes.
-Defaults to 1
+-w, --workers=NUMBER       Number of worker processes (default 1 worker)

 sgopher must be run as a user with permission to bind a socket to ports below 1024, or else a custom high port number must be used.
 It currently contains no provisions for access logging or throttling.
 Errors are reported via stderr.